pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

 - This is a list of rates that are often computed from a confusion matrix for a binary classifier:<br>

-  - **Accuracy**: Overall, how often is the classifier correct?
+  - **ACCURACY**: Overall, how often is the classifier correct?
      - (TP+TN)/total = (100+50)/165 = 0.91

-  - **Precision**: When it predicts yes, how often is it correct?
+  - **PRECISION**: When it predicts yes, how often is it correct?
     - TP/predicted yes = 100/110 = 0.91

-  - **Recall**: Ratio of True Positives.
+  - **RECALL**: Ratio of True Positives.
 When it's actually yes, how often does it predict yes?
     - TP/( TP+FN) = 100/(100+5) = 0.95
       also known as "Sensitivity"